betray12138/Basic-RL-Algorithms/README.md

 ## The implemented algorithms
+1. RainBow-DQN(initial, double, PER, dueling, multi-step, noisy)
+2. REINFORCE
-1. A2C (A2C Continuous / A2C Discrete)
+3. A2C (A2C Continuous / A2C Discrete)
-2. DDPG
+4. DDPG
-3. RainBow-DQN(initial, double, PER, dueling, multi-step, noisy)
-4. TD3
+5. TD3

 ## How to use